 Considering the effective interest rate is, therefore, more useful than the nominal rate when comparing financial products.

-The nominal APR is the 'base rate' you would repay over a year (not factoring in inflation or compounding).
-For example, a car loan which charges 1% interest each month has a nominal APR of 12%.
+Let's say you take out a car loan that charges 1% interest per month with a nominal APR of 12%.
 The effective APR adjusts for compounding, so that the same car loan might actually have an effective APR of 17.9% once the snowball effect is considered.

 Example of nominal, effective and APR rates

-Let's give a simple example.
-Let's say that you've taken out a loan of $10,000 over 5 years at a 5% interest rate, compounded monthly, with a $200 setup fee.
-Your figures might look like this:
+Let's create a simple example to demonstrate the different rates we've discussed.
+We'll keep it simple and say that you've taken out a loan of $10,000 over 5 years at a 5% interest rate, compounded monthly, with a $200 setup fee.
+Here's how your interest rates might look:

 Nominal interest rate: 5%